By BCS Staff

-The restaurant industry in Delaware is made up of over 1,889 eating and drinking establishments with over 46,900 food service jobs.
-With over $2 billion in sales, the industry is a driving force in the state’s economy.
-By 2026, the industry is expected to grow by 10% with the addition of 4,700 jobs.
+The restaurant industry in Delaware is made up of nearly 2,000 eating and drinking establishments and 46,100 food service jobs.
+With over $2.2 billion in sales each year, the industry is a driving force in the state’s economy.
+By 2029, the industry is expected to grow by 9% with the addition of 4,100 jobs.
 Now is a great time to pursue a degree or certification in culinary arts to develop the skills and techniques needed for this growing industry.

 The University of Delaware offers a variety of undergraduate programs in Restaurant and International Management or Hospitality Industry Management.
 This top culinary program features exceptional faculty, with four members ranked in a list of the top 20 faculty in the world.
 Students gain professional work experience by managing the student operated restaurant, Vita Nova Restaurant.
 Many students take advantage of international study abroad opportunities to expand their culinary knowledge.
 Student clubs give students the opportunity to hear guest speakers, attend industry conferences, and meet executives in the field.

 Delaware State University is a top culinary school offering a Bachelor’s in Hospitality and Tourism Management.
 Students have access to a state-of-the-art lodge, restaurant, and event facilities to apply their skills and training.
 Two internships (600 clock hours) are required as part of the program to allow students to gain valuable work experience.
 Delaware State University is the only historically black college and university to receive accreditation by both the Accreditation Commission for Programs in Hospitality Administration and the Association to Advance College Schools of Business.
 Students learn aspects of event planning, cost controls, food production, restaurant operations, travel planning, and hospitality law.